Office of the Vice Provost for Interdisciplinary Studies

 Erwin Mill C106

-Ada leads the Office of Interdisciplinary Program Management, and is responsible for administrative oversight and support of the university-wide institutes, initiatives and centers.
-She reports to the Vice Provost for Interdisciplinary Studies and works closely with the respective staffs of the Executive Vice Provost for Finance and Administration and the School of Medicine’s Executive Vice Dean, Administration, as well as the institute directors, their lead administrators and university administration.
-Ada has over 20 years of experience in administration, operations management, program development and strategic planning.
-Prior to joining OIPM, Ada served as the Director of the Duke Women’s Center, the Assistant Director of Administration Finance and Planning for Duke’s Kenan Institute for Ethics and in administrative leadership positions in state government and nonprofit organizations.
+As the head of OIPM, Ada is responsible for administrative oversight and support of the university-wide institutes, initiatives, and centers.
+Reporting to the Vice Provost for Interdisciplinary Studies, she works closely with the respective staffs of the Executive Vice Provost for Finance and Administration and the School of Medicine’s Executive Vice Dean, Administration, as well as the institute directors and lead staff.
+Ada has over 20 years of experience in administration, operations management, program development, and strategic planning.
+Prior to joining OIPM, Ada served as the Director of the Duke Women’s Center, the Assistant Director of Administration Finance and Planning for Duke’s Kenan Institute for Ethics, and in administrative leadership positions in state government and nonprofit organizations.
 Ada has a B.A. and M.A. from Duke University.

 Elaine Fulton, Director of Finance

 Elaine provides oversight for finance, budget, space, grant administration and fiscal policy interpretation in support of the university-wide institutes, initiatives and centers.
 Prior to joining OIPM, Elaine held administrative positions within Duke and at the Massachusetts Institute of Technology.
 She graduated with a degree in Business Administration from Champlain College.